gvpm/CAEngine/README.md

 CAEngine e = new CAEngine();

 ####e.setup(1, 1, 1, 1, rows, columns);
-(gridType, cellType, stateType, boundariesType, nOfRows, nOfColumns)
+Variables: (gridType, cellType, stateType, boundariesType, nOfRows, nOfColumns)

 ####e.init();

 ###State Creation

 ####stateZero = e.createState(1, 0);
-(stateType, value of the state)
+Variables: (stateType, value of the state)

 ####stateOne = e.createState(1, 1);
 When you add a new state to the machine you can store its reference to use in rules)